spiral/docs/odm/basics.md

 }
 ```

-Such methods will read all desired fields and return them in a form of array, you can also read them in a streaming mode by utilizing `fields` method of your `DocumentCursor`:
+This methods will read all the desired fields and return them in the form of an array.
+You can also read them in a streaming mode by utilizing the `fields` method of your `DocumentCursor`:

 ```php
 $cursor = User::find()->getCursor()->fields([